Rationally almost periodic sequences, polynomial multiple recurrence and symbolic dynamics: Introduction

 for all continuous functions $f\in C(\ca^\Z)$, where $\tilde\eta\in\ca^\Z$ denotes any two sided sequence extending $\eta\in\ca^\N$.
 Note that the above definition does not depend on the choice of the two sided extension $\tilde\eta$ of $\eta$.

-For a RAP sequence $x\in\ca^\N$ we call the corresponding symbolic dynamical system $(X_\eta,S)$ a {\em rational subshift}.
-We show in \cref{sec_rds} that any rational sequence $\eta$ is generic for an ergodic measure $\nu$ such that $(X_\eta, \nu,S)$ has rational discrete spectrum\footnote{ Recall that an invertible measure preserving transformation $T$ on a probability space $(X,\mathcal{B},\mu)$ induces a unitary operator $Tf:=f\circ T$ on $L^2\xbm$.
-We say that $\lambda \in \mathbb{S}^1$ lies in the \emph{discrete spectrum} of $T$ if there exists a function $0\neq f\in L^2(X,\mathcal{B},\mu)$, called an \emph{eigenfunction} of $T$, such that $Tf=\lambda f$.
-If the eigenfunctions of $T$ are linearly dense in $L^2(X,\mathcal{B},\mu)$ then $T$ is said to have \emph{discrete spectrum}.
-Finally, we say that $T$ has \emph{rational discrete spectrum} if it has discrete spectrum and each eigenvalue $\lambda$ of $T$ is a root of unity.
-By abuse of language, we say that a measure preserving system $\xbmt$ has rational discrete spectrum if the induced operator $T$ on $L^2(X,\cb,\mu)$ has rational discrete spectrum.}, a result which we believe is of independent interest:
+For a RAP sequence $\eta\in\ca^\N$ we call the corresponding symbolic dynamical system $(X_\eta,S)$ a {\em rational subshift}.
+We show in \cref{sec_rds} that any rational sequence $\eta$ is generic for an ergodic measure $\nu$ such that $(X_\eta, \nu,S)$ has rational discrete spectrum (i.e.\ the span of all eigenfunctions of $T$ is dense in $L^2\xbm$ and all the corresponding eigenvalues are roots of unity), a result which we believe is of independent interest:

 \begin{Th} Let $\eta\in\ca^\N$ be RAP.
 Then there exists an $S$-invariant Borel probability measure $\nu$ on $X_\eta$ such that $\eta$ is generic for $\nu$ and the measure preserving system $(X_\eta,\nu, S)$ is ergodic and has rational discrete spectrum. \end{Th}